 Some families will need to be visited for only a few months, whilst others will need support for much longer.
-As long as there is a need and at least one child is under five we are happy to be involved.
+As long as there is a need and at least one child is under 11 years we are happy to be involved.

 What about confidentiality?

 It is most important that a family can rely on having privacy and respect.
 All information about parents and families is treated as confidential and information about a family is only shared with the purpose of assisting that family and only with the express permission of the family.
 Only if there is concern about the welfare of the children in the family, and after discussion with the co-ordinator, would information need to be shared to ensure that the safety of the child is paramount.

 - Ill health

 - Coping with twins, triplets or several pre-school children